coffeegreg/YTuner/README.md

   Station three name: http://url-of-station-three|http://url-of-station-three-logo Station four name: http://url-of-station-four|http://url-of-station-four-logo
 ```
-You can use only one format and file.
 YTuner can convert and resize on the fly logo image from JPEG, PNG, GIFF and TIFF (optionaly) to JPEG (default) or PNG format.
 >Tip: URLs with logo station images are optional.

 ### Bookmarks